| |

 your consolidating service company. |

-- the same repayment reduction plan,
+the same rate, the same repayment reduction plan,

-What distinguishing factor separates
+and similar rate reduction incentives What distinguishing factor separates

 one consolidating company from another.
+FACT:

 Check the Company History and Service